-- ♦ Anglia Ruskin University

 - ♦ City University of London

 - ♦ Goldsmiths University of London

 - ♦ Kingston University, London

 - ♦ London College of Communication -UAL London

-- Oxford Brookes University
+- ♦ Oxford Brookes University

 - ♦ University College London

-- University of Kent
+- ♦ University of Kent

-- ♦ University of South Wales
+- University of South Wales

+- West Dean College

 - ♦ Westminster University

-Following a selection and interview process with the universities, 14 (2018 - 13) students received grants of circa £6,000 each with a total expenditure of £72,000 (2018 - £78,000).
+Following a selection and interview process with the universities, 14 (2019 - 14) students received grants of circa £6,000 each with a total expenditure of £72,000 (2019 - £72,000).
+Despite the difficulties caused by the Covid-19 pandemic, the process was carried out through remote interviews.